 11 Signs Your Husband Uses You Financially

-The objective of this blog is not to put unnecessary negativity in your marriage, but we are exposing the worst-case scenarios so that you can recognize the red flags for what they’re.
+Our objective is not to put unnecessary negativity in your marriage, but we are exposing the worst-case scenarios so that you can recognize the red flags for what they’re.
 It is not such a bad idea to put your relationship under the scanner once in a while and go over it with a fine-tooth comb.
-If the different scenarios of financial abuse we brought out so far hit too close to real life for you, if you have a gut feeling that the disappearing money is more his fault than yours, then you need to be aware of the signs he is taking advantage of you financially.
+If the different scenarios of financial abuse we brought out so far hit too close to home for you or you have a gut feeling that the disappearing money is more his fault than yours, then you need to be aware of the signs he is taking advantage of you financially.

 1. Joint accounts but not really

 2. No access to your finances

-Probably a huge blinding red flag in marriage if you do not have access to your own accounts.
+It is a huge blinding red flag in marriage if you do not have access to your accounts.
 Your ATM, your account, and your UPI pin are all handled by your husband while you do not have access to his.
-When you don’t know how and where your money is going then this is something you seriously need to address.
-And this is what absolute financial abuse looks like.
-These are signs of a control freak and point to financial abuse in the marriage.
+When you don’t know how and where your money is going, you’re not wrong in thinking, “All my husband cares about is money.”
+These actions are signs of a control freak and point to financial abuse in the marriage.

-3. A lot of over-pricey stuff in the house
+3. A lot of over-priced stuff in the house

-Did you think you could really afford the double-door smart fridge that is currently sitting in your kitchen?
+Did you think you could afford the double-door smart fridge that is currently sitting in your kitchen?
 Do you think the vintage bike stays in pristine condition because your husband cleans it every day?
-The Apple watch he ordered the other day seems something a lot of money can buy.
+The Apple watch he ordered the other day costs a pretty penny.
 But you do not have that kind of money?
 If not, where did the money for any of it come from?